Reversible molecular simulation for training classical and machine learning force fields: Methods

 \subsubsection{Gas diffusion in water}

 Unless otherwise stated, the same simulation and training options as the water model were used.
 Only the non-bonded parameters were trained.
 No barostat was used during equilibration.
 The same box of 895 water molecules was used except 10 water molecules were randomly replaced each epoch with oxygen molecules followed by an energy minimisation.
-Snapshots were taken every 200 fs.
+Snapshots were taken every 500 fs.
 The MSD of oxygen gas molecules was calculated, accounting for the periodic boundary conditions, across multiple time segments spanning half the simulation time.
 This was divided by 6 times the segment time to obtain $D$ from Einstein's relation.

 Training simulations were carried out using the Langevin middle integrator with $\gamma = 1$ ps\textsuperscript{-1} and a time step of 1 fs.
 Training in the NVT ensemble was found to give better results than the NVE ensemble and represents a likely use case.
 Consequently, the validation simulation were also run in the NVT ensemble.
-The loss was the MSE to an experimental $D$ value of $2.0 \times 10^{-9}$ m\textsuperscript{2} s\textsuperscript{-1} \cite{Han1996}, multiplied by $10^{18}$.
+The loss was the MSE to an experimental $D$ value of $2.0 \times 10^{-9}$ m\textsuperscript{2} s\textsuperscript{-1} \cite{Han1996} multiplied by $10^{18}$, plus the enthalpy of vapourisation and RDF losses from the water model multiplied by 0.05.
 Starting parameters for the oxygen gas of $\sigma = 0.3297$ nm and $\varepsilon = 0.438$ kJ/mol were taken from Wang et al.\ 2021 \cite{Wang2021}.
 The Adam optimiser with a learning rate of $5 \times 10^{-4}$ was used.
 For validation, 5 simulations of 100 ps were run after separate 10 ps equilibration runs and the $D$ value averaged.
+The bulk water validation simulations were the same as for the water model and did not contain oxygen molecules.